 - All Others: 100 results per page

 As you can see, most endpoints are limited to 100 results per page.
-Historical Data allows for 1,000 results per page because the size of each entry is relatively small.
-Historical Data is the quickest way to get historical values the data point you need.
-CSV Downloads allow for 10,000 results per page.
-However, because CSV Downloads are for human use, they are limited to 1 download per second.
+Historical data allows for 1,000 results per page because the size of each entry is relatively small.
+Historical data is the quickest way to get historical values for the data point you need.
+CSV downloads allow for 10,000 results per page.
+However, because CSV downloads are for human use, they are limited to 1 download per second.

 How can you write code to get all of the pages?

 Every coding language is different and within each coding languages there are different packages and techniques for pulling in multiple pages.
 Additionally, different APIs use different methods for paging.
 Intercom, for example, uses a “scroll parameter” and Stripe uses a “has more” parameter.
 For Stripe, if has_more = TRUE, there are more pages and the developer can get the next one.